It’s clockwork-level predictable: I say I’m a writer, and the first question I get back is, “Ooh, so you write novels?”

 While the course arms you with what you need to conduct a thorough masthead investigation, this document takes out all the footwork for 130+ publications, including direct points of contact, notes on what kind of content they publish, and even pay rate information in some cases.
 And they’re definitely outlets you want to be published in: LA Times, Lenny Letter, Buzzfeed, etc.

 It’s not a stretch to say that the database itself is worth the cost of the course, which is $325.

-If personal essays are your thing — or you want them to be — here’s how to join Amy Paturel’s personal essay course.
+If personal essays are your thing — or you want them to be — here’s how to join Amy Paturel’s course on personal essays.

 Once you land a few bylines, we hope you’ll let us know!